pietromiotto/CNN/README.md

         inputs contribute to the learning process, I wanted to not arbitrarily deactivate all neuron that returns values $<= 0$.

-    Adding Dropout
+    Adding Dropout:

-    :   I added dropout after each pooling layer (which in VGG is performed every two convolutional layers).
-Dropout basically deactivate neurons randomically, drastically reducing
+    -     I added dropout after each pooling layer (which in VGG is performed every two convolutional layers).
+Dropout basically deactivate neurons randomically, drastically reducing overfitting.
-        overfitting.
 I set `Dropout=0.5`, which means that half of the